nkiyohara/nsf-neurips2025/README.md

 - Keep long-lived source artefacts (SVG, reference data) under `assets/`.
 - Commit only the optimised media inside `site/assets/` to keep diffs and deploy size small.

+## License

+MIT License — feel free to use, modify, or share this project, as long as the original license is included.